lf-edge/eve/docs/HARDWARE-MODEL.md

 - The script looks for controllers on the PCI bus but has no visibility to which controllers are connected to which external physical ports.
 This is a an issue in particular for USB ports where one controller can be connected to multiple physical ports, but there can also be multiple USB controllers perhaps with some of them having no external physical ports.
 On a device with multiple USB controllers manual testing is needed to determine which controller is connected to which external USB ports.
 - A cellular modem (if available) is typically connected via a USB controller, but it might not be visible (not plugged in or software not yet initializing it) when you run the script. ```lsusb``` and ```lspci``` can help finding those.
-- There can be additional functions on the PCI bus which the script does not look for, and such functions can limit the ability to assign other adapters/functions to application instances.
+- If there are unknown controllers/functions on the PCI bus which share an IOMMU group with a known controller/function, the script is conservative and will mark the known as not assignable by setting assigngrp to empty.
 More about that below.

 ### Completing the model file